Tennessee company refuses US request to recall 67 million potentially dangerous air bag inflators

-DETROIT (AP) — A Tennessee company is heading for a legal battle with U.S. auto safety regulators after refusing a request that millions of potentially dangerous air bag inflators be recalled.
+DETROIT (AP) — A Tennessee company could be heading for a legal battle with U.S. auto safety regulators after refusing a request that millions of potentially dangerous air bag inflators be recalled.

-The National Highway Traffic Safety Administration said Friday that ARC Automotive Inc. of Knoxville should recall 67 million inflators in the U.S. because they could explode and hurl shrapnel.
-At least two people have been killed in the U.S. and Canada, and six others have been hurt as a result of defective ARC inflators, the agency said.
+The National Highway Traffic Safety Administration is demanding that ARC Automotive Inc. of Knoxville recall 67 million inflators in the U.S. because they could explode and hurl shrapnel.
+At least two people have been killed in the U.S. and Canada, and seven others have been hurt as a result of defective ARC inflators, the agency said.

-The recall could cover nearly a quarter of the vehicles now on U.S. roadways.
+The recall would cover a large portion of the 284 million vehicles now on U.S. roads, but the percentage is difficult to determine.
+Some have ARC inflators for both the driver and front passenger.

 In a letter posted Friday, the agency told ARC that it has tentatively concluded after an eight-year investigation that ARC front driver and passenger inflators have a safety defect.

+"Air bag inflators that project metal fragments into vehicle occupants, rather than properly inflating the attached air bag, create an unreasonable risk of death and injury," Stephen Ridella, director of NHTSA's Office of Defects Investigation, wrote in a letter to ARC.

-But ARC responded that it no defect exists in the inflators, and that any problems were related to isolated manufacturing issues.
+But ARC responded that it no defect exists in the inflators, and that any problems are related to isolated manufacturing issues.

 The next step in the process is for NHTSA to schedule a public hearing.
 It could then take the company to court to force a recall.

-Note: This story has updated to clarify that the portion of U.S. vehicles on the road would be less than the one quarter because some vehicles have ARC driver and passenger inflators.